Hüffelsheim

 Hüffelsheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Kreuznach district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Rüdesheim, whose seat is in the municipality of Rüdesheim an der Nahe.

 Geography

 Location

-Hüffelsheim lies on a high plateau at an elevation of roughly 220 m above sea level above the River Nahe at the Naturpark Soonwald-Nahe.
-Bad Kreuznach, the district seat, lies only a few kilometres away to the east-northeast.
-The municipal area measures 657 ha, of which 30 ha is wooded and 20 ha is planted with vineyards.
+Hüffelsheim lies on a high plateau at an elevation of roughly 220 meters ("m") above sea level above the River Nahe at the Naturpark Soonwald-Nahe.
+Bad Kreuznach, the district seat, lies only a few kilometers away to the east-northeast.
+The municipal area measures 657 hectares ("ha"), of which 30ha is wooded and 20ha is planted with vineyards.

 Neighbouring municipalities

 Clockwise from the north, Hüffelsheim's neighbours are the municipality of Rüdesheim an der Nahe, the town of Bad Kreuznach and the municipalities of Traisen, Norheim, Niederhausen, Schloßböckelheim and Weinsheim, all of which likewise lie within the Bad Kreuznach district.

 Constituent communities

 Also belonging to Hüffelsheim are the outlying homesteads of Antoniushof, Marienhof and Wiesenhof.